delta62/aoc-runner/README.md

 You may optionally define a function named `parse`, which will be run before the solution functions.
 When `parse` is provided, it is passed the input string and its return value is passed to `part1` and `part2` instead of the raw input.
+If you need a different parser for parts 1 and 2, you can alternatively provide `parse-part1` and `parse-part2` functions.

 ### Downloading puzzle input